andrew henderson menu

 Uganda

-Uganda’s e-visa process is built in the same way as Gabon’s, and the e-visa process is replacing the formerly available visa on arrival process.
+Uganda’s e-visa process is built in the same way as Gabon’s.
+The e-visa process is replacing the formerly available visa-on-arrival process.
 Good for them for deciding that a website could do a better job than inefficient government workers selling visas at the airport.

 Uzbekistan

-Uzbekistan greatly opened itself to tourism with the introduction of two new visa regimes on July 15, 2018.
-Previously, the country was mostly only open to citizens of eastern European countries like Ukraine, Belarus, Georgia, Russia, and Turkey.
+Uzbekistan greatly opened up to tourism by introducing two new visa regimes in 2018.
+Previously, the country was accessible mainly to citizens of eastern European countries like Ukraine, Belarus, Georgia, Russia and Turkey.

-A new e-visa program now allows citizens of most western countries – including the US, Canada, Europe, and Australia – to visit Uzbekistan for up to thirty days with a single-entry e-visa that costs $20.
+The new e-visa program allows citizens of most Western countries – including the US, Canada, Europe and Australia – to visit Uzbekistan for up to 30 days with a single-entry, e-visa that costs US$20.

 Zambia